openfl/www.openfl.org/learn/index.md

 ## Fundamentals

 If you are already familiar with the fundamentals of ActionScript/Flash development, go on ahead!
 If you have never developed using ActionScript before, OpenFL builds on many of the same concepts, so looking at the <a href="http://help.adobe.com/en_US/as3/dev/index.html" target="_blank">ActionScript 3.0 Developer’s Guide</a> will provide a good introduction to using some of the key classes and APIs.
-There is also an adaption, the [OpenFL Developer's Guide](http://books.openfl.org/openfl-developers-guide/), which is under development.
+There is also an adaption, the <a href="http://books.openfl.org/openfl-developers-guide/" target="_blank">OpenFL Developer's Guide</a>, which is under development.

 ## Resources